qiwi1104/library/README.md

 # Library

-Used to manage the books I want to read/have already read.
+An application used to manage books that I want to read/have already read.

 There are 3 languages - Russian, English, and Spanish; 2 book types - Finished Books and Books To Read; and a special Additional Dates type used when a book has been read more than one time.